 Don’t Be Scared of Making the OddRepair

 While the goal of selling a house “as is” is to not have to make any repairs or changes, this isn’t always possible.
-Sometimes, you will be unable to sell a home if it is in a very bad state, so making a few small repairs can be the only way to get any interest in the home.
+Sometimes, you will be unable to sell a home if it is in a very bad state, as not many people out there are looking to buy a fixer-upper.
+Making a few small repairs could be the only way to get any interest in the home.
 Generally, a few very small and easy things can often lead to a much higher sales price.